blevinstein/aviation-mcp/Readme.md

 - **aircraft**: Aircraft data

+### 🚧 Missing Sources 🚧

+- Procedure routes in a machine-readable format.
+TODO: Download CIFP data and use something like [arinc424](https://github.com/jack-laverty/arinc424) to transform it into a usable format.
+- Airspace data in a machine-readable format.
+TODO: Download NASR data and use a library to read shapefiles and/or AIXM data.

 ## Usage

 Once configured, your LLM client can connect to the MCP servers and query aviation data as needed.
 Refer to your client's documentation for details on supplying the `mcp.json` config.